sfdcbrewery/sriharideep.github.io/_posts/2017-12-20-GetStartedWithSalesforce.md

 1. Find a local user group to meet Salesforce enthusiasts online and in person.
 This is a great way to learn and talk about Salesforce in groups.
 You can also use meetup.com to find such groups.
 > [User groups](https://success.salesforce.com/featuredGroups)  [Meetups](https://www.meetup.com/?_cookie-check=MRDeyMo1Tslm8QyG)

-1.Look out for various online communities on [LinkedIn](https://www.linkedin.com/groups/3801982/profile), [Salesforce](https://developer.salesforce.com/forums/ForumsCategories), and even [Facebook](https://www.facebook.com/salesforcedevs) to discuss a variety of Salesforce-related topics in just few clicks.
+1. Look out for various online communities on [LinkedIn](https://www.linkedin.com/groups/3801982/profile), [Salesforce](https://developer.salesforce.com/forums/ForumsCategories), and even [Facebook](https://www.facebook.com/salesforcedevs) to discuss a variety of Salesforce-related topics in just few clicks.

 1. There are thousands of Salesforce videos by experts for people who are aspiring to become a developer.
 There may come a time when you might not find a solution anywhere else and these videos may hold the key.
 [YouTube videos by Salesforce](https://www.youtube.com/user/salesforce/videos?view=0&sort=p&flow=grid?&ab_channel=Salesforce)